 #6: Optimize Retirement Savings Accounts

-- Dot every "I" and cross every "t" when administering retirement plans as the sponsor.
-You avoid a slew of fees and penalties when you do this.
+• Dot every "I" and cross every "t" when administering retirement plans as the sponsor.
+You avoid a slew of fees and penalties when you do this;

-- Raise the worker participation rate through education and periodic meetings.
+• Raise the worker participation rate through education and periodic meetings;

-- Make a Roth 401k available so staffers can choose to be taxed upfront.
+• Make a Roth 401k available so staffers can choose to be taxed upfront.

 #7: Have a Plan to Reimburse Employees for Expenses

 Accountable plans are vehicles that document reimbursement, as opposed to taxable income.
-If this money was to be identified as income, the business owner’s payroll taxes would be that much higher.
+If this money were to be identified as income, the business owner's payroll taxes would be that much higher.
 Accountable plans are easily set up in consultation with a tax professional or tax advice firm.

 #8: Weight Your Tax Return with the Work Opportunity Tax Credit (WOTC)

-Life is unfair, and some hardworking, honest people face obstacles in securing sufficient employment.
+Let's face it; life is unfair.
+Some hardworking, honest people face obstacles in securing sufficient employment.
 Small businesses need workers while workers nevertheless cannot find them.
 The WOTC grants tax relief for small business firms that make an effort to find and retain such job seekers.
-Among the targeted groups that WOTC-eligible small businesses are pointed toward are:

-- People from households that are receiving public assistance;
+• People from households that are receiving public assistance;

-- Veterans of the U.S. military;
+• Veterans of the U.S. military;

-- Ex-Felons and those who have paid their debt to society;
+• Ex-felons and those who have paid their debt to society;

-- Designated Community Residents (DCRs) who reside in areas designated as Urban Empowerment Zones or Rural Renewal Communities;
+• Designated Community Residents (DCRs) who reside in areas designated as Urban Empowerment Zones or Rural Renewal Communities;

-- People afflicted with physical or mental disability who qualify for "vocational rehabilitation";
+• People afflicted with physical or mental disability who qualify for "vocational rehabilitation";

-- Those receiving nutritional assistance, Social Security Disability payments, long-term Family Assistance, or unemployment compensation.
+• Those receiving nutritional assistance, Social Security Disability payments, long-term family assistance, or unemployment compensation.

-#9: Wait until Late in the Year to Procure More Assets
+#9: Wait Until Late in the Year to Procure More Assets

 Depreciation is a way of formulating the asset's cost over its useful life, i.e. the timeframe in which the asset helped to initiate or multiply sales or other forms of revenue.
 The higher the depreciation, the less taxable income will be.
 Asset depreciation can only be counted if the tangibles are the tax year closes.